Jeremiah-Hill/jQuery-Drills/README.md

 - If the user has typed in the input field then the button should be enabled, otherwise the button should be disabled.

-- Create a div element and append it to the body.
+- Create a div elementand append it to the body.

 - When the user types in the input field and clicks submit, append the text in an h2 element to the div.